NREL/torc/docs/explanation/jobs.rst

   for jobs.
 - **cancel_on_blocking_job_failure**: If this is set to true and a job upon which this job is dependent fails, torc will cancel this job.
-- **scheduler**: This optional parameter can be set for two conditions.
+- **scheduler**: This optional parameter can be set for the following condition:

-  - If a job is initially blocked, you can set this with the name of a scheduler that you want torc to automatically schedule for you.
-You must set ``needs_compute_node_schedule`` as well.
-  - You can use it to ensure that your desired compute node / job assignments are achieved.
+  You can use it to ensure that your desired compute node / job assignments are achieved.
 The torc worker app pulls ready jobs after first sorting them in descending order by these
   attributes: GPUs, runtime, memory.
 This will ensure that long jobs will start first and usually prevent big-memory nodes from picking up small-memory jobs.
 However, you may prefer a different priority.
 For example, you may prefer sorting by memory before runtime.
 This setting ensures that a compute node will only pull jobs that you want it to get.
-Refer to ``prepare_jobs_sort_method`` in :ref:`advanced_config_options` for additional customization
+Refer to ``prepare_jobs_sort_method`` in :ref:`advanced_config_options` for additional customization options.
-    options.

-- **needs_compute_node_schedule**: As mentioned above with ``scheduler``, setting this to ``true`` can enable automatic compute node scheduling.
+- **schedule_compute_nodes**: Set this to a ``ComputeNodeScheduleParams`` object to tell torc to schedule new compute nodes when this job reaches a status of ``ready``.
 - **supports_termination**: Should be set to true if the job handles the signal ``SIGTERM``.
 Refer to :ref:`job-graceful-shutdown`.